cleancoindev/tao.js/packages/dai-plugin-mcd/README.md

-# dai-plugin-mcd
+# tao-plugin-mct

-A [Dai.js](https://github.com/makerdao/dai.js) plugin for interacting with the multi-collateral dai contracts
+A [Tao.js](https://github.com/cleancoindev/tao.js) plugin for interacting with the multi-collateral tao contracts

 ### Example usage